When buying or selling a website, you can connect with interested parties directly but this is a hit-or-miss approach.

 Business Exits does all the heavy lifting, getting your company in front of buyers in their database and across 13 marketing channels.
 They will also target and contact relevant buyers based on your business.

-About 70% of deals are closed through Business Exits database, and the process of finding a buyer takes about 1-3 months on average.
+More than 70% of deals are closed through Business Exits database, and the process of finding a buyer takes about 1-3 months on average.

 Another great option: Empire Flippers